Home » Business Email Etiquette Blog » Avoid Emotional Formatting in Business Emails

 1. the power or right to decide or act according to one’s judgment; freedom of judgment or choice: It is entirely within my discretion whether I will go or stay.

-2. the quality of being discreet, esp. with reference to one’s own actions or speech; prudence or decorum.
+2. the quality of being discreet, esp. concerning one’s actions or speech; prudence or decorum.

-Professionals communicate in a calm, cool and collected manner, regardless of the situation or even if they are having a bad day.
-Pros make an effort to ensure that their tone, intent, and meaning are appropriate for the task at hand.
+Professionals communicate calmly, coolly, and collectedly, regardless of the situation, even if they are having a bad day.
+Pros try to ensure that their tone, intent, and meaning are appropriate for the task at hand and to encourage effective communication.

-If you are an “emotional formatter,” it would behoove you to start working on your vocabulary.
-Then you can choose the appropriate words to relay your intent or tone instead of relying on formatting to make your point.
+One more thought… If you are an “emotional formatter,” start working on your vocabulary.
+Then, you can choose the appropriate words to relay your precise intent or tone instead of relying on formatting to make your point.

 Share the knowledge!